debloper/board-reviews/sbc/24Q4-vicharak-axon/README.md

 - The board totally works with a 5V power supply (i.e. fallback if 12V PD negotiation fails)
   - It even seems to runs cooler with 5V supply (~45-50°C) than 12V supply (~60-70°C)
   - 12V only seems to be relevant for the PCIe peripherals (FPC connectors)
+- You can [put the cores on performance mode](https://askubuntu.com/a/1406529) to go the extra mile in benchmarks